FRC7153/BaseBot/README.md

 6. Pneumatics Hub

 ## Autonomous
-No autonomous yet, may the chassis may be used for testing for future autos.
+No autonomous yet, but the chassis may be used for testing for future autos.